 Governments around the world are adopting digital methods to modernize legal processes and build good relations with citizens.
-Advancements in technologies have made it possible to increase the transparency of public financing to bring trust to the system.
+Advancements in technologies have made it possible to increase the transparency of public financing to make the system trustworthy.

 Imagine citizens can track how many dollars are spent on the construction of the road.
 If the governments start using public blockchain to store the information related to expenses spent on the development of cities, the citizens can avoid fighting for the corruption.

-Also, it would bring efficiency to the government system.
+Also, it would enhance the efficiency of the government system.

 7. Political Funds

 Capturing the information related to public funds received and paid by a political party on blockchain can offer transparency to voters.
 Using blockchain, voters can make better decisions about the political parties.